 What happens after three months?

-Your lender will contact you to assess your circumstances and agree on a manageable way for you to make up the deferred payments, or extend the payment holiday further.
+Your lender will contact you to assess your circumstances and agree on a manageable way for you to make up the deferred payments.

 Lenders should provide a range of options, which may include extending your mortgage term or altering your monthly payments if it’s affordable to do so.